hyperledger-archives/ursa-rfcs/text/0002-zmix-api/README.md

 - GenerateBlindSign: Create a blind digital signature
 - RevokeSignature: Revoke a digital signature either for incorrect data or behavior
 - UpdateKeys: Change digital signature keys to new keys or nullify to revoke
-- GenerateRevocationRegistry: Create a revocation registry used for checking if a digital signature is currently vali
+- GenerateRevocationRegistry: Create a registry used for checking if a digital signature is currently valid
 - UpdateRevocationRegistry: Add or remove entries in a revocation registry or nullify to invalidate

 ## Holders